 Significant marriage issues during pregnancy

-- Decline in communication and understanding: In the busyness connected with the upkeep of household responsibilities, work demands, and the ebb and flow of prenatal care, many couples often just do not communicate effectively during.
+A decline in communication and understanding: In the busyness connected with the upkeep of household responsibilities, work demands, and the ebb and flow of prenatal care, many couples often just do not communicate effectively during this time.
 Statements are misinterpreted.
 Passive-aggressiveness may flare.
 It can be very rough.

 Resolving the ugly stuff